-- Mice don’t seem to like certain scents like mothballs, tumble dryer sheets and even putrefied dog droppings!
+- Mice don’t seem to like certain scents like mothballs, peppermint oil, tumble dryer sheets and even putrefied dog droppings!

-- Use a battery operated rodent deterrent device which will emit an ultrasonic sound which can’t be heard by humans but repels rodents.
+- Use a battery-operated rodent deterrent device that will emit an ultrasonic sound that can’t be heard by humans but repels rodents.
 Placing these inside your holiday caravan will send out a signal to keep vermin at bay!
-There are also solar powered ultrasonic repellers, which you could place outside your caravan.
+There are also solar-powered ultrasonic repellers, which you could place outside your caravan.